BenjaminDearden/operatingsystemsdeardenb/ProgramOneC++/CMakeBuildREADME.txt

-After those two commands you should be able to enter the program name to launch it with the name of the file to open listed after the program name
+After those two commands you should be able to enter the program name to launch it with the name of the file to open listed after the program name, ensure the file to be used is in the same directory as the source code.
 Usage Examples:
 ./ProgramOneC++ <filenamehere>